UK bracing for possible 'sting jet' as rare threat-to-life warning issued in back-to-back storms | News Channel 3-12

 “It’s developing out in the Atlantic at present, [and] it’s heading directly for the UK so to speak,” he said.
 “It will clear out of the UK over the course of Friday and travel towards Denmark and the Scandinavian countries.”

-Vautrey said that, while it was “too early” to say whether storms Dudley and Eunice were “aided by climate change,” such strong storms were becoming more common.

-“We’ve definitely seen the frequency of severe weather alter due to climate change,” he said.
+Vautrey said that, while it was “too early” to say whether storms Dudley and Eunice were “aided by climate change,” but that the frequency of severe weather event generally was increasing.

-“Global warming has led to changes in our weather patterns, and that is something we will increasingly have to take note of and be ready to deal with in the future.”
+“Global warming has led to changes in our weather patterns, and that is something we will increasingly have to take note of and be ready to deal with in the future,” he said.

 Hannah Cloke, a professor of hydrology at the University of Reading, warned people not to take the red alert “lightly.”